-Read our fundraising handbook to get started.
+But the best way to start is to start with the idea that is most exciting and easiest.
 Have faith that you will build from there.
 As the Rev. Martin Luther King Jr. said, "Faith is taking the first step even when you don't see the whole staircase."

-Eliminating inadequate housing and homelessness
+Appendix 6 Eliminating inadequate housing and homelessness